Axelph237/Vega-Sector/- pages/Rules/Skills.md

 This version of proficiency functions more uniquely than a common proficiency.
 Utility proficiency is typically on a case-by-case basis.
 These grant some modifier to the tool they are related to.
 This typically means a roll modifier (making them similar to common proficiencies), but others can affect different stats when active.

 ### Actions
 These do not passively affect a character like proficiencies.
-Instead, an action skill allows a player to take new or improved actions during combat and occasionally narrative phases
+Instead, an action skill allows a player to take new or improved actions during combat and occasionally narrative phases.
+They have an action point cost in addition to their effect and [[Creating a Character#Attributes|attribute]] type.

 ## Gaining Skills
 Players can gain proficiencies during moments of rest.
 During this time, they can determine something that their character intends to learn and become proficient in.
 When a skill is gained, it is added to a character's skill deck.
 Skills in this deck are not active, and grant no effect.